truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/032-the-greater-discourse-in-gosinga.md

 17. When this was said, the venerable Sāriputta asked the Blessed One: "Venerable sir, which of us has spoken well?"

 "You have all spoken well, Sāriputta, each in his own way.
 Hear also from me what kind of bhikkhu could illuminate this Gosinga Sāla-tree Wood.
 Here, Sāriputta, when a bhikkhu has returned from his almsround, after his meal, he sits down, folds his legs crosswise, sets his body erect, and establishing mindfulness in front of him, resolves: 'I shall not break this sitting position until through not clinging my mind is liberated from the taints.'
-That kind of bhikkhu could illuminate this Gosinga Sālatree Wood. ${ }^{\prime 363}$
+That kind of bhikkhu could illuminate this Gosinga Sālatree Wood. [^363]

 That is what the Blessed One said.
 Those venerable ones were satisfied and delighted in the Blessed One's words.